Star Wars Battlefront II: Game maker apologizes after uproar from fans

 Electronic Arts has dismissed the idea that its game falls into that category, saying that the "mechanics of Star Wars Battlefront II are not gambling."

-"A player's ability to succeed in the game is not dependent on purchasing [looting boxes]," it said in a statement.
-"Players can also earn [looting boxes] through playing the game and not spending any money at all."
+"A player's ability to succeed in the game is not dependent on purchasing [loot boxes]," it said in a statement.
+"Players can also earn [loot boxes] through playing the game and not spending any money at all."

 Star Wars owner Disney (DIS) did not immediately respond to a request for comment.